 - Dip strawberries into chocolate, place onto a lined baking sheet, and let chocolate set at room temperature.
 Once the chocolate sets, go ahead and drizzle with more chocolate!

-What Chocolate to Use for Chocolate Covered Strawberries
+What Chocolate to Use

 Since the chocolate is the star of the show, use quality chocolate.
 Avoid using chocolate chips, as they include additional ingredients and won't melt to such a beautifully smooth consistency.
 I recommend using a chocolate baking bar (I used Ghirardelli bittersweet chocolate baking bar (60% cacao) for dark chocolate covered strawberries).